swayos/swayos.github.io/README.md

 - Foot for terminal

 You open apps by pressing WIN key + SPACE or by clicking on the quick launch icons.
-If you need anything else the app store by clicking on the shield icon on the right side of the status bar, search for it and click on the green download button.
+If you need anything else open the app store by clicking on the shield icon on the right side of the status bar, search for it and click on the green download button.

 Recommended multimedia applications :

 GIMP for image editing ( Photoshop replacement )
 Inkscape for vector graphics ( Illustrator replacement )
 Natron for video post processing ( After Effects replacement )
-Davinci Resolve for video editing ( Premiere Pro replacement ) Shotcut for simpler video editing
+Davinci Resolve for video editing ( Premiere Pro replacement )
+Shotcut for simpler video editing
 Blender for 3D modelling and rendering ( 3DSMax/Cinema 4D replacement )
 Steam for gaming.
 Enable proton in its settings and you can play 95% of all windows games

 Recommended system tools :